 Pandas have been known to humans for centuries.
 However, it wasn’t until 1869 that the Western world first got a glimpse of these black-and-white creatures.
 Charles Darwin was one of the first people to write about Pandas, describing them as “a kind of bear.”

 Despite their popularity, Pandas are one of the most endangered animals in the world due to human intervention.
 There are only about 1,864 of these fascinating species left in the wild.

 China is trying to increase the Panda population by building more reserves and sanctuaries for them, but it’s an uphill battle.

-These species have made a comeback in recent years, and their population is slowly increasing, but they are still considered to be vulnerable species by the IUCN.
+These species have made a comeback in recent years.
+Their population is slowly increasing, but they are still considered to be vulnerable species by the IUCN.
 Chinese officials and conservationists breed and raise giant pandas in captivity.
 They will then release pandas into reserves to increase wild populations.

 There are an estimated 1,864 Pandas remaining in the wild as of 2016.
 Habitat fragmentation, deforestation, and poaching are the main threats to their survival.
 Pandas are also threatened by climate change.

 Role in Ecosystem